The Hunchback of Notre-Dame: Plot

-The story is set in Paris in 1482 during the reign of Louis XI.
-Esmeralda, a beautiful, sixteen-year-old Romani dancer, is the romantic and sexual interest of many men; including Captain Phoebus de Chateaupers; poet Pierre Gringoire; the hunchbacked cathedral bell-ringer Quasimodo, and his guardian Archdeacon Claude Frollo.
+In 1482 Paris, during the 21st year of the reign of Louis XI, 10 years before Christopher Columbus landed in the Americas, sixteen-year-old Roma dancer Esmeralda is the romantic and sexual interest of many men, including Captain Phoebus de Chateaupers; poet Pierre Gringoire; the deformed cathedral bell-ringer Quasimodo, and his guardian Archdeacon Claude Frollo.
 Frollo is torn between his obsessive lust for Esmeralda and the rules of Notre-Dame Cathedral.
 He orders Quasimodo to kidnap her, but Quasimodo is captured by Phoebus and his guards.
-After he saves her, Esmeralda becomes besotted with Phoebus.
-Gringoire, who attempted to help Esmeralda but was knocked out by Quasimodo, unwittingly wanders into the "Court of Miracles", populated by the Romani and the truands.
-They are about to hang him for being an outsider, but Esmeralda saves him by agreeing to marry him for four years.
+After he saves her, Esmeralda becomes infatuated with Phoebus.
+Gringoire, who attempted to help Esmeralda but was knocked out by Quasimodo, unwittingly wanders into the "Court of Miracles", populated by the Roma and the truands (beggars).
+They are about to hang him for being an outsider, but Esmeralda saves him by agreeing to marry him.
+She only does it to save his life, however, and much to Gringoire's annoyance, refuses to allow him to touch her.

 The following day, Quasimodo is sentenced to be flogged and turned on the pillory for two hours, followed by another hour's public exposure.
 He calls for water.
-Esmeralda, seeing his thirst, approaches the public stocks and offers him a drink of water.
+Seeing his thirst, Esmeralda approaches the public stocks and offers him a drink of water.
 It saves him, and she captures his heart.

-Later, Frollo follows Phoebus to an inn where he plans to meet Esmeralda, and watches as Phoebus seduces her.
-Inflamed with jealousy, Frollo stabs Phoebus.
+Frollo learns from Gringoire, with whom he has a passing acquaintance, that Esmeralda has taught her pet goat, Djali, who sometimes performs with her on stage, to spell "PHOEBUS" using movable letters, and that she often whispers the name Phoebus when she thinks she is alone.
+Frollo suspects Phoebus may be a name.
+As it happens, Phoebus is a drinking companion of Frollo's dissolute younger brother, Jehan.
+After seeing them set out for a local tavern, Frollo follows them.
+He learns that Phoebus has arranged an assignation with Esmeralda at a local boarding-house, and follows Phoebus there.
+He observes the meeting from an adjoining room.
+Esmeralda begs Phoebus to marry her, but Phoebus only wants to lie with her, and eventually seduces her.
+Inflamed with jealousy, Frollo stabs Phoebus, though not fatally.
+Esmeralda briefly faints, though not before she has caught a glimpse of Frollo.
+When she recovers, Frollo has fled, and she is found near Phoebus' body.
 Esmeralda is arrested and charged with the attempted murder of Phoebus and also with witchcraft, and is sentenced to death by hanging.
+The prison's torturer hurts her so badly that she falsely confesses to Phoebus' attempted murder.
 While imprisoned, awaiting her execution, Esmeralda is visited by Frollo.
 The Archdeacon professes his love for her and promises to help her escape if she reciprocates.
-However, recognizing him as Phoebus' true attacker, she angrily rebuffs him.
+However, recognising him as Phoebus' true attacker, she angrily rebuffs him.
 As Esmeralda is being led to the gallows, Quasimodo swings down from Notre-Dame and carries her off to the cathedral, temporarily protecting her – under the law of sanctuary – from arrest.